Twinklebear/Twinklebear.github.io-jekyll/_posts/2020-06-15-0-to-gltf-triangle.md

-WebGPU takes shaders in the form of SPV bytecode, which can either be compiled from GLSL in the browser by shipping a GLSL compiler with your application, or compiled to SPV bytecode ahead of time and fetched or embedded in the application code.
+WebGPU takes shaders in the form of SPV bytecode, which can either be compiled from GLSL in the browser by shipping a GLSL compiler with your application, or compiled to SPV bytecode ahead of time and fetched from the server or embedded in the application code.
-We'll take the embedded SPV route, and use the `glslc` compiler provided with the Vulkan SDK to compile our GLSL shaders to SPV.
+We'll take the embedded route, and use the `glslc` compiler provided with the Vulkan SDK to compile our GLSL shaders to SPV.

 The GLSL shaders for rendering our triangle are shown below.